 — Allowing for different levels of inflation protection

-— Altering the level of dependents’ pensions to provide more or less for a spouse, or to remove them completely if they have no dependents
+— Altering the level of dependants’ pensions to provide more or less for a spouse, or to remove them completely if they have no dependants

 Pension freedoms introduced in 2015 changed this in a big way, encouraging more members to transfer.
 Since 2015 holders of defined contribution plans:

 — Do not have to buy an annuity

 — Can draw their pension flexibly

 — Can even take the whole pot as cash, although this would be subject to tax

 The important point is that these freedoms only apply to members of defined contribution schemes, so if defined benefit scheme members wish to take advantage of the flexibilities, they must transfer.
 Publicity over the new legislation also seems to have spurred people into considering their own pension and taking action.

 It must be noted however, that if a scheme is underfunded, paying out a full transfer value could mean remaining members are left worse off.
 Underfunded schemes, those with a poor outlook for returning to full funding, may reduce transfer values (an “actuarial reduction”) so as not to disadvantage those left behind even further.